kubesphere/notification-manager/docs/template.md

       namespace: kubesphere-monitoring-system
 ```

-The `template.text` is a `ConfigmapKeySelector` that specifying a configmap where the template text in.
+The `template.text` is a `ConfigmapKeySelector` that specifies a configmap containing the template content.

 ## How to use template